PedroLopes/openEMSstim/apps/node.js/README.md

 ## How to run the nodejs examples?

 1. Get nodejs
-2. install the dependencies by running the following commands:
+2. install the dependencies by running the following command: ``npm install``.
+Alternatively it would be the same as installing these three packages below manually.
 	1. ``npm install serialport`` (for USB communication)
 	2. ``npm install express`` (for the web server side)
 	3. ``npm install body-parser`` (for the web server side)